jerrykhh/ig_follower/README.md

 ## Known Limitation
 1. if the number of requests >= 200 will print "rate limited" for get the user data to csv file, due to Instagram limited -> Solve: Change the IP address (such as VPN)
 2. If your password contain "!" and the Terminal is throw "zsh: parse error near `)'" please use single quota ('') For example: "abcdeGF!" -> 'abcdeGF!'
+3. postliked2csv only can fetch ~99 users due to the Instagram API only show top 99 user